-If you are considering to use a surrogate’s help in order to have a baby, you definitely have a lot of questions.
+If you are considering using a surrogate’s help in order to have a baby, you definitely have a lot of questions.
 You would like to know what the process looks like, who the surrogate is, why she does it, what her motivation is.
-It is completely natural that you want to to know as much as you can about your surrogate.
+It is completely natural that you want to know as much as you can about your surrogate.
 EggDonationFriends are here to help – we have talked to Rikki Lenahan, a surrogate from Canada.

 Meet Rikki – she is a mother, birth/postpartum doula and a Social Media Liaison for Canadian Surrogacy Community.
 We have asked Rikki a couple of questions about her experiences as a surrogate.

 EggDonationFriends: Can you tell us a bit about yourself?
 Where do you live? (country) What are your hobbies, interests?

 I am a mom to 2 beautiful girls aged 3 and 5 and an angel son (2008-2009).
 I was born and still live in Ontario, Canada.
 I am a big advocate in the surrogacy community and try to bring awareness any chance I get.
 I love beauty and health and wellness and helping people in these areas as well.
 I enjoy photography and building social media presence.

 When did you decide to become a surrogate?
 What triggered your decision?

 I fully decided to go ahead and obtain information on surrogacy in 2015 about a year after my youngest daughter was born but surrogacy had been on my mind for years before that.
 I waited until my personal family was complete before really starting the process.
 I have witnessed family friends struggle with fertility since I was young and I have seen the effects it can have on families.
 I knew for years that I wanted to help.
 I have always been the kind of person who is drawn to helping people and I am a giver by nature so it was only natural for me to be pulled in the surrogacy direction,

 What was the reaction of your friends & family to the news?